MDAnalysis/MDAnalysis.github.io/_posts/2026-08-18-molecularnodes-workshop.md

 title: "Molecular Nodes Workshop in London — September 17–18, 2026"
 ---

-We are excited to announce a **two-day, hands-on [Molecular Nodes](https://bradyajohnston.github.io/MolecularNodes/) workshop** at King's College London on **September 17–18, 2026**.
+We are excited to announce a **two-day, in-person [Molecular Nodes](https://bradyajohnston.github.io/MolecularNodes/) workshop** at King's College London on **September 17–18, 2026**.
 Registration is free, with 30 spots available — apply by **September 4, 2026**.